Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 For you to run the program, you will need to define a few variables:

-plotsize (line 8): This defines the side length of the square plot produced by the simulation in milimeters
+plotsize (line 9): This defines the side length of the square plot produced by the simulation in milimeters

-cpu_cores (line 9): This defines the number of CPU cores that the program will use when simulating
+cpu_cores (line 10): This defines the number of CPU cores that the program will use when simulating

-transducers (line 11): This defines the location of the transducers as a list of [x, y, phase offset] co-ordinate lists (co-ordinates in milimeters from the origin).
+transducers (line 15): This defines the location of the transducers as a list of [x, y, phase offset] co-ordinate lists (co-ordinates in milimeters from the origin).
 You can also set a phase offset (in radians) for the transducer in the 3rd element of the list.

-frequency (line 12): This defines the frequency of ultrasound you want to simulate.
+frequency (line 11): This defines the frequency of ultrasound you want to simulate.
 Currently, this is set to 25 KHz.

+transducer_transmitting_sound_pressure_level (line 12): This value (from your transducer datasheet, in dB) is used to calculate the absolute volume of ultrasound at the points in the heatmap, rather than just calculating the ultrasound volume relative to the transducer.